Great Wall Sailor

-The Great Wall Sailor is a pickup truck produced by Great Wall Motors from 2001 to 2010.
+The Great Wall Sailor (长城賽鈴 (Chángchéng Sàilíng)) is a full-size pickup truck produced by Great Wall Motors from 2001 to 2010.

 Overview

 The Sailor was powered by a 2.2-liter inline-four petrol engine producing 78 kW and 190 Nm.

+As the pickup version of the Great Wall Sing, the body of the Great Wall Sing was the third generation Isuzu Faster produced under license with a redesigned front end heavily resembling a Nissan Paladin/Frontier.
+The Great Wall Sailor was later replaced by the Great Wall Wingle built on the same platform.

 In 2009 the Sailor was introduced in Australia as the Great Wall SA220, only available in two-wheel drive.
 It was discontinued in 2010.

 The front view of the Great Wall Sailor.

 The rear view of the Great Wall Sailor.